ahstram/al3c/README.md

 ###Compiling the al3c binary

 Note that compiling al3c requires MPI libraries be installed.
-To avoid installing MPI libraries on a Linux 64-bit system, you may instead use the static binary "bin/al3c_linux_x86-64" and skip this step.
+To avoid installing MPI libraries on a Linux 64-bit or OS X system, you may instead use the static binary "bin/al3c_linux_x86-64" (Linux) or "bin/al3c_darwin_x86-64" (OS X) and skip this step.

 The following commands will obtain the al3c source code and and compile the al3c binary